WILD YAK EXPEDITIONS PHILOSOPHY

 The Guide is equipped with communication means, only to use in emergencies.
 WILD YAK EXPEDITIONS also works with the national rescue helicopter airlines.

 Depending on the difficulty of some itineraries, WILD YAK EXPEDITIONS will secure the route using the necessary technical gear, if needed.

 Please note that the above-mentioned itinerary information is purely indicative and can likely modify during the trekking by your Guide, who has the authority to make such changes if it is deemed necessary (due to safety concerns, etc.).
 Every effort will be made to keep to the scheduled itinerary.
-However, as this is an adventure travel in remote mountain regions and at high altitude, we are not able to fully guarantee it as it is necessary to take into consideration each situation as it occurs and consequently to adapt the program in its best way.
+However, as this is an adventure trip in remote mountain regions and at high altitude, we are not able to fully guarantee it as it is necessary to take into consideration each situation as it occurs and consequently to adapt the program in its best way.
 Elements such as weather conditions, health conditions of a group member, unexpected natural disasters, among others, can all contribute to changes in the scheduled itinerary.

-The Guide will try to ensure that the Trekking runs according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared to some flexibility and comprehension if so required.
+The Guide will try to ensure that the Trekking runs according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared for some flexibility and comprehension if so required.

 Please check the degrees of difficulty while choosing a Trekking with WILD YAK EXPEDITIONS.
-The majority of the itineraries proposed in our Trekking Programs are in remote areas of the Himalaya and at high altitude, mostly higher than the Alps.
+The majority of the itineraries proposed in our Trekking Programs are in remote areas of the Himalaya and at high altitudes, mostly higher than the Alps.
 A good physical condition is necessary to appreciate the whole richness of this adventure.